 If she’s in a situation where she doesn’t know how to progress, she can ask for help from a human colleague to step in and aid in the conversation.
 For example, Patel gives her a typically vague request to ‘check my username’.
 From looking at her processes, I can see she knows that he has a username and that she’s being asked to check it.
 But she doesn’t yet know how to do it, so she responds by asking if she can fetch a human colleague for help.
 Once given permission, she can ask for help to someone at another computer, while still staying connected to the customer.
 Once she learns how to do a certain process from the colleague, she can often then deal with it herself.

->See also: AI in the enterprise
+>See also: The beginning of AI in the enterprise

 All this is very clever but, interestingly, Amelia doesn’t just have an IQ – she has an EQ.
 She is equipped to understand a user’s emotional state thanks to her ’empathy engine’.
 She can psychologically profile the person she’s interacting with, placing them on a 3D chart between various emotions, and is able to say whether they’re quantifiably happy or unhappy.